Web DevelopmentText-to-Speech

 const config = {

 Use the useTTS hook in any component to get play, pause, and stop controls.
-For a quick drop-in UI, you can also use the pre-built TTSButton.
+You can also drop in the pre-built TTSButton for a quick speaker icon.

 import { TTSButton, useTTS } from "@tts2go/react";